manishemi/manishemi.github.io/_posts/2021-05-06-Vanishing Gradient.md

 |:--:|
 | Figure 1 : Vanishing Gradient |

-### What is the cause of vanishing gradient in the recurrence neural networks?
+### What is the cause of the vanishing gradient in the recurrence neural networks?

 Assume that we have a sentence like "I am interested in ML and AI because one day I will create a machine like a human" ( just for example :) ) that has 19 words.
 In order that, our model can predict the last word
 (human) correctly, it should have information about the first word(I).
 We call this kind of dependencies,